 Hospitalized for nearly nine weeks, Carrie received 9 blood transfusions, and 591 units of plasma through 29 plasma infusions in an attempt to balance her blood and slow down the disease.
 However, plasma therapy was only a temporary solution and was discontinued after the initial round of treatments.
-Plasma is a supportive therapy which has not been proven safe or effective in aHUS.
-In fact, studies show that within the first year after diagnosis, 65 per cent of all aHUS patients die, require dialysis or have permanent kidney damage, despite plasma exchange or plasma infusion.
+Plasma is a supportive therapy that has not been proven safe or effective in aHUS.
+In fact, studies show that within the first year after diagnosis, 65 percent of all aHUS patients die, require dialysis or have permanent kidney damage, despite plasma exchange or plasma infusion.

 While Carrie’s condition is now stable, months later she has still has not been able to fully return to work.
 Carrie fears that a relapse in her aHUS could strike at any time and that complications from a blood clot could potentially take her life.

-Carrie is hopeful that the Alberta government will make Soliris accessible to her through public funding before it is too late for her or other Albertans who may be living with aHUS.
+Carrie is hopeful that the Alberta government will make eculizumab accessible to her through public funding before it is too late for her or other Albertans who may be living with aHUS.
 In the short time since her diagnosis, Carrie has immersed herself in information about aHUS, has begun to engage her Member of the Legislative Assembly (MLA), and has even joined aHUS Canada as a member of the board of directors.
-Her family and community have stepped up to support Carrie in the hopes that Soliris will soon be made available to all Albertans in need through public funding.
+Her family and community have stepped up to support Carrie in the hopes that eculizumab will soon be made available to all Albertans in need through public funding.